 Where Can I Do Pilates Tower Exercises or Trapeze Table Maneuvers?

-On the other hand, the Trapeze Table is its own piece of equipment (separate from a Reformer) and not only has two ends, but also a vertical dimension with parallel bars near the ceiling.
-It kind of looks like it could be a torture device from the Spanish Inquisition – or perhaps brings to mind a competition category in Olympic gymnastics.
-The Trapeze Table is the largest piece of Pilates apparatus available.
+- On the other hand, the Trapeze Table is its own piece of equipment (separate from a Reformer) and not only has two ends, but also a vertical dimension with parallel bars near the ceiling.

-Today, you can find the Pilates Tower or a Trapeze Table at a private pilates studio for one-on-one private sessions, or at a gym that offers Pilates Tower classes, or even inside the home of a true fitness enthusiast (I have Pilates equipment in my home gym, and I use it often and absolutely love it).
+Today, you can find the Pilates Tower or a Trapeze Table at a private pilates studio for one-on-one private sessions, or at a gym that offers Pilates Tower classes – or even inside the home of a true fitness enthusiast (I have Pilates equipment in my home gym, and I use it almost daily).

 As funny-looking as a Pilates Tower or a Trapeze Table appears at first glance, they are highly efficient apparatuses that: